 By Michael Menduno.
 Photos courtesy of Alessandro Marroni and DAN Europe.
 Header image: Alessandro Marroni , at age 18, with a dive buddy ,testing his hand-made underwater compass.
+Full disclosure: Michael Menduno is a senior editor for DAN Europe.

 As this issue of InDepth goes to press, Dr. Alessandro Marroni and a team of researchers from DAN Europe are preparing to test a beta version of their “Advanced Virtually Assisted Telemedicine in Adverse Remoteness” (AVATAR) system in the Deep Dive Dubai pool complex.
 The real-time diver monitoring system—the brainchild of the pioneering 75-year old diving and hyperbaric doctor and scientist—has been 50 years in the making, ever since Marroni set out the concept in his 1971 graduate thesis, and promises not only to provide a new level of diving safety, but to open up new avenues for diving research.